roryjamesallen/EuroPi/hardware/EuroPi-X/README.md

 ![image](https://github.com/roryjamesallen/EuroPi/assets/79809962/1063a4a7-e716-4d2a-b3b2-b2bd6dc89bfd)

-The software wrappers for using the new outputs is beginning to take shape
+The software wrappers for using the new outputs is beginning to take shape.
+Input detection implementation will need extra components compared to what was initially expected as the jack must have a direct connection to the GPIO to allow hardware interrupts to be used for digital communication.
+The current proposal is to use a transistor, resistor, and diode per input as per the current EuroPi hardware digital input